philfrei/SiVi/README.md

 The top half of SIVI contains controls for the contributing *channels* of noise.
 This project has 3 channels.
 If more channels are used than can be displayed, a scroll bar is provided.
 Each *channel* controls a separate call to the noise function.
 The settings on each channel are for *scaling*, *translation*, a filter function (of dubious merit), and a set of radio buttons for the selection of an algorithm to transform the results, or not, from the range -1 to 1, to the range 0 to 1.
 This section also includes a visualization of the target area.

 A call is made to the noise function for every pixel in the target rectangle image.
 As we traverse over the area of our intended graphic using a simple `for` loop, the X and Y coordinates are plugged in as arguments to the noise function.
-The GUI controls **X Scale** and **Y Scale** hold the scaling values that control the distance we travel through the *gradient noise space* over the course of this `for` loop.
+The GUI controls **X Scale** and **Y Scale** hold values that control the distance we travel through the *gradient noise space* over the course of this `for` loop.

 With a scaling of 2 instead of 1, our arguments to the noise function are twice as large, and thus cover twice as much of the *gradient noise space*.
 This results in a denser, more compact, pattern of peaks and valleys in the data.
 In the above example, the first channel has an X scaling of 3, the second an X scaling of 9 and the third and X scaling of 27.
 If you look at the corresponding visualizations for the channels, you can see that the first graphic matches the top left corner of the second (at 1/3rd the width and height), and the second matches up to the top corner of the 3rd.